pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-Overview.md

 ## Floating Point Maths

+Multiple maths libraries are available in the classic library.
+See [Classic Maths Libraries](https://github.com/z88dk/z88dk/wiki/Classic--Maths-Libraries).

 Two generic maths libraries are available with the classic library [_genmath_](https://github.com/z88dk/z88dk/tree/master/libsrc/math/genmath) and [_math48_](https://github.com/z88dk/z88dk/tree/master/libsrc/_DEVELOPMENT/math/float).

 Both libraries perform roughly identically and have the same amount of precision (40 bit mantissa, 7 bit exponent), however the register usage of the libraries is different. _genmath_ uses the `ix` register and in particular the undocumented opcodes that use `ixl` and `ixh`.
 As a result, it cannot be used on either
 Rabbit or Z180 processors. _math48_ on the otherhand makes extensive use of the alternate register set.

 The ZX Spectrum, ZX81, CPC and z88 platforms additionally provide a maths library that utilises the floating point calculator within their ROMs.
 These provide a lower degree of precision (a 32 bit mantissa), the trade-off being that they use less of your application memory.

+The Microsoft 32 bit and 64 bit maths libraries are supported for machines that run Microsoft BASIC and the appropriate entry points discovered.

+The math32 math library provides a 32 bit float format that is mostly compliant with IEEE-754 32 bit floating point.
+This is the native format for zsdcc floating point.
+The library supports both z180 and ZX Spectrum Next hardware multiply instructions, as well as z80 using software multiplies.

 **SDCC compatibility:** Only `-lmath48` is supported for _zsdcc_ compilations.